arcsecond-io/arcsecond-io.github.io/docs/portals/index.md

 Arcsecond's **Observatory Portals** allow every observatory, science group, university, planetarium, astro club to handle all the activities associated with astronomical observations, in a modular way.
-It is a dedicated space with an unlimited number of members, easy membership permissions and capabilities, where one can store and build a modern data archive based on APIs, and further more the whole life and history of an Observatory
+It is a dedicated space with an unlimited number of members, easy membership permissions and capabilities, where one can store and build a modern data archive based on APIs, and furthermore the whole life and history of an Observatory.

 [ICONS]